margot-l/acute_assay/README.md

 Running quantify_movement.py on the example images should recreate the fractional mobility score data in `example_levamisole_data.npy`

 An example jupyter notebook, `levamisole_analysis.ipynb` illustrates the normalization of data and plotting procedure, using the data in `example_levamisole_data.npy`.
-This notebook can be viewed online at